openshift/hive/docs/awsprivatelink.md

 3. Allow all incoming traffic from Hive cluster's worker security group to VPC endpoints

-Create a incoming security group rule in Private link VPC's default security group that allows ALL traffic from the Hive cluster's worker security group.
+Create an incoming security group rule in Private link VPC's default security group that allows ALL traffic from the Hive cluster's worker security group.

 ```